9976 - Building Information Modeling (BIM) Manager

 |Job Type||Permanent Exempt|

-This recruitment may close anytime but not before November 13, 2018.
+This recruitment may close anytime but not before 05/29/2020.
 Interested applicants are encouraged to file immediately.
-Applicants who have already submitted an application, do not need to re-apply.

 Permanent-Exempt.
 This position is exempt from Civil Service Commission rules pursuant to the City and County of San Francisco, Charter Section 10.104, and incumbents serve at the discretion of the Appointing Officer.